 Laying it down on the driveway gives a better view of how it will look hanging on a wall.

-There were a lot of holes that needed patching and sanding.
+So, there were a lot of holes that needed patching and sanding.
 You can see the “E” sticker still hanging in there.

 I love painting multiple projects at one time—here you can see several other projects I was working on.

-After painting with the chalky paint primer, I did a couple of more light coats in the satin paint which needed a little more protection, so I used some Heirloom Traditions Barnwood wax. (visit HTP and use the code MYREPURPOSEDLIFE for 10% off and free shipping, plus a free gift)
+After painting with the chalky paint primer, I did a couple of more light coats in the satin paint which needed a little more protection, so I used some Heirloom Traditions Barnwood wax.

 I used an emery board that I buy on Amazon by the box to do some quick and easy distressing.